SyMoCADS/Media_Modulation_Testbed/README.md

 This repository contains parts of the code used in the paper titled "Closed-Loop Long-Term Experimental Molecular Communication System".
 For the Arxiv version of the paper: [Click here](https://arxiv.org/pdf/2502.00831).

 > [!NOTE]
 > This repository includes only a subset of experimental data to keep it small and quick to download.
-To access the complete experimental dataset, download the [full database](https://zenodo.org/records/13898880/files/mmtb.db?download=1) from [Zenodo](https://zenodo.org/uploads/13898880) and place the `mmtb.db` file in the project directory.
-The data will be accessible as long as this file is located in the current working directory or its subdirectories.
+To access the complete experimental dataset, download the [full database](https://zenodo.org/records/13898880/files/mmtb.db?download=1) from [Zenodo](https://zenodo.org/records/13898880) and place the `mmtb.db` file in the project directory or one of its subdirectories.

 ## Module Structure & Documentation
 The `mmtb`package is structured as followed: